pyypyyy/aa2codon/README.md

 # aa2codon

-You can run aa2codon_optimize.ipynb in google colab.
+You can run aa2codon_optimize.ipynb directly in google colab.
+You can also run the Codon_optimizer_train.ipynb directly in colab.

 *********************************************************************